 Stock Price.
-Our earnings are affected by changes in our common stock price due to the impact those changes have on the fair value of our liability for warrants issued to Amazon (See Note 7 to our Financial Statements for a description of the warrants).
-As of December 31, 2017, our warrant liability was \$127.8 million.
-If our stock price would have increased or decreased resulting in a hypothetical 20% change in the fair value of the warrant liability as of December 31, 2017, we would have recognized an additional unrealized loss or gain of approximately \$25.8 million in 2017.
+Our earnings are affected by changes in our common stock price due to the impact those changes have on the fair value of our liability for warrants issued to a customer (See Note 8 to our Financial Statements for a description of the warrants).
+As of December 31, 2018, our customer warrant liability was \$99.0 million.
+If our stock price would have increased or decreased resulting in a hypothetical 20% change in the fair value of the customer warrant liability as of December 31, 2018, we would have recognized an additional unrealized loss or gain of approximately \$19.8 million in 2018.